Phenylketonuria (PKU) Screening

 If both caregivers know they carry the PKU gene and the baby’s test results are normal, the baby should undergo genetic testing.
 This blood test will test for the presence of changes in the baby’s genes.
 Depending on the results, PKU will be diagnosed or possibly ruled out.

-See also Antibody Serology Tests
+See also Hearing Tests for Children

 If your baby’s results are not normal, it means that there is an elevated level of PHE in your baby’s blood.
 Your baby probably has PKU.
 Your doctor may order additional tests to detect or rule out PKU.
 These tests may include more blood tests and urine tests.